Download these rules in PDF: click here

 Associate Members shall have all the rights and obligations of members except those of voting and of standing for office and use of the Society’s logo.
 Where appropriate, the term “member” in these Articles shall include an Associate Member.

 5.1 Authority and duration of service

-a.
-The Committee shall comprise a maximum of eleven members and a minimum of five members elected by members at the OGM.
-Each Committee member must be a representative of a member bulletin.
+a The Committee shall comprise a maximum of eleven members and a minimum of five members elected by members at the OGM.
+Each Committee member must be a representative of a member publication.

 (ii) is willing to be appointed and has been nominated by at least two members of the Society.

 - An OGM or the Committee may, by a simple majority, appoint a person who is willing to act to be a Committee member either to fill a vacancy or as an additional Committee member (provided that the maximum of eleven is not exceeded).
 It is desirable to have representation of the different regions.
 Not more than one representative from a member publication may be a member of the Committee.
 The Committee may not co-opt someone to sit on the Committee from a publication already represented in the Committee.

 - The members of the Committee are responsible for the running, development and representation of the Society, and for monitoring the quality and independence of member publications.

 - The status of Committee member shall lapse on resignation, death or on removal from office by a decision of two-thirds of those present and voting at a General Meeting after the member in question has first been summoned by recorded-delivery letter to appear before the meeting in order to furnish explanations for the actions or omissions described to him therein and has been given a reasonable opportunity to appear and furnish and furnish explanations.